Basso42/acemoglu-atlantic-traders-2005/README.md

 Daron Acemoglu, Simon Johnson, and James Robinson
 *American Economic Review, Vol. 95, No. 3, June 2005, pp. 546–579.*

-## Overview

-This project aims to reproduce the tables and figures from the paper with python.

 ## Repository Structure